NISIS Masterclass #3: Environmental Studies

 As per usual, we have invited two speakers to open up the discussions and guide us through this emerging research agenda: Dr. Elena Burgos Martinez (LIAS, Leiden University) and Dr. Fachruddin M. Mangunjaya (Universitas Nasional).
 Please find the abstracts of their lectures below.

 If you have not yet registered for the Masterclass Series, please do so here.
 In order to receive EC junior members have to audit and actively participate in at least 3 out of 4 sessions.
+Please see the course description here.

 “Water relations in maritime and island Islam: a brief journey through environmental dreams in Eastern Indonesian islands”